raphaelameaume/fragment/docs/guide/configuration.md

 Fragment will automatically try to resolve a config file named `fragment.config.js` at the root.

-This configuration file is optional and for now it can only be used to specify Vite configuration options inside a `vite` object in the config.
+This configuration file is optional and for now can only be used to specify Vite configuration options inside a `vite` object in the config.

 ```js
 export default {